AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 1. Login to the Azure portal

-2. On the bottom left, click More services, search for “Subscriptions”
+2. On the top left, click All services, search for “Subscriptions”

 3. Copy the Subscription ID (to notepad or a convenient location)